Arne-Berner/constrained-denaulay-triangulation/README.md

 - [ ] test squares at input
 - [ ] test bigger than first polygon input
 - [ ] inline functions
+- [ ] check what happens if hole point and polygon point are the same